motivepick/-motive-back-end/README.md

 The service that is going to defeat the laziness.
 Coming soon...

+## How to deploy the application

+Just merge your branch to `release` branch and push your changes.

 ## How to configure the development instance

 ### Variables